Bannockburn Serré Pinot Noir 2019

-Our Serré (a French word meaning “tightly packed”) features Pinot Noir grown at Serré Vineyard using close-planting, low trellising and narrow rows to replicate the tough vineyard conditions of Grand Cru Burgundy, naturally yielding at 500g/vine.
-This block may be the oldest close-planted vineyard outside Europe.
+Pinot Noir grown at Serré Vineyard, a high density planting with low trellising and narrow rows to replicate the tough vineyard conditions of Grand Cru Burgundy.
+It naturally yields at 500g/vine.
+NASAA Certified Organic 2021.
+This block is possibly the oldest close-planted Pinot Noir vineyard in Australia.
 It certainly is the best of our Pinot Noir sites: uniform, focused, powerful and fragrant, every year.
-It will continue to develop and drink well for another ten to 15 years or more.
+It will continue to develop and drink well for ten to 15 years or more.

 Minimum Order 6 Units (straight or mixed)